THEJGAMER/door-controller/README.md

 > **WARNING: THIS PROJECT IS 100% VIBE CODED.**
 > This codebase was built in a fever dream of AI prompts and "it looks right" logic.
 > If it works, it's a miracle.
 If it breaks your door controller, it's a vibe.
-> Proceed with extreme caution and low expectations.
+> Proceed with extreme caution and low expectations..

 # DoorControl Pro 🛡️